uranusjr/pythonup-posix/README.rst

 Shims
 -----

-Similar to pyenv (and SNAFU), ``pip`` and ``easy_install`` commands should be shimmed to allow auto-publishing hooks after you install a package.
-Unlike SNAFU, some simple shell scripts will suffice, fortunately.
+Similar to pyenv (and PythonUp on Windows), ``pip`` and ``easy_install`` commands should be shimmed to allow auto-publishing hooks after you install a package.
+Unlike the Windows implementation, some simple shell scripts will suffice, fortunately.
 The script will be generated dynamically, when the user ``use`` versions, to point to the correct version.

 Bundle python-build